High-intensity Voronoi percolation on manifolds

 \subsection{Connectedness of minimal cutsets}

 In this section we prove Theorem \ref{thm: connected cutsets}.
 The proof is purely based on topological facts.
-Namely, we rely on the fact that if an open set $U\subset M$ is such that both $U$ and its complement $M\setminus U$ are connected, then its boundary $\partial A$ is also connected.
+Namely, we rely on the fact that if an open set $U\subset M$ is such that both $U$ and its complement $M\setminus U$ are connected, then its boundary $\partial U$ is also connected.
 The difficulty lies in showing that such a property in the continuum persists in the discrete.

-Fix an embedded graph $G=(V,E)$ and let $(O(x))_{x\in V}$ be the family that satisfy the requirements in the statement of Theorem \ref{thm: connected cutsets}.
+Fix an embedded graph $G=(V,E)$ and let $(O(x))_{x\in V}$ be the family that satisfies the requirements in the statement of Theorem \ref{thm: connected cutsets}.
 Recall that a continuous path in $M$ is a continuous function $\gamma:I \rightarrow M$, for some interval $I\subset \R$.
-We may sometimes abuse the notation and just write $\gamma$ to denote its image $\mathrm{Im}(\gamma)$.
+We may sometimes abuse the notation and just write $\gamma$ to denote its image $\im(\gamma)$.
 We understand a \emph{(discrete) path} in a graph \(G\) to be a possibly infinite sequence of vertices, so that consecutive vertices are neighbors in \(G\).
-We call such a path \emph{simple} when it has no vertex appears more than once.
+We call such a path \emph{simple} when no vertex appears more than once in it.
 We define $B_{M}(x,r)$ as the open ball centered at $x$ of radius $r$ in $M$.